Probing Many-Body Interactions in Monolayer Transition-Metal Dichalcogenides: Abstract

 \section{Abstract}

 Many-body interactions in monolayer transition-metal dichalcogenides are strongly affected by their unique band structure.
 We study these interactions by measuring the energy shift of neutral excitons (bound electron-hole pairs) in gated WSe$_2$ and MoSe$_2$.
-The gate-induced charge density screens the electron-hole Coulomb attraction and renormalizes the bandgap energy via exchange and correlation interactions.
-We compute the energy shift of neutral excitons as a function of charge density with the Bethe-Salpeter equation.
-The random-phase approximation gives a good experimental agreement, and we find that both disorder and temperature suppress screening.
-The disorder localizes the gate-induced charge, while increasing the temperature excites the free charge.
-Screening of the Coulomb attraction between the photoexcited electron-hole pairs is less effective in both cases.
-We resolve the contributions of the bandgap renormalization and screened potential by comparing the results of WSe$_2$ and MoSe$_2$, due to their distinct spin-split conduction bands.
+Surprisingly, while the blueshift of the neutral exciton, $X^0$, in electron-doped samples can be more than 10~meV, the blueshift in hole-doped samples is nearly absent.
+Taking into account dynamical screening and local-field effects, we present a transparent and analytical model that elucidates the crucial role played by intervalley plasmons in electron-doped conditions.
+The energy shift of $X^0$ as a function of charge density is computed showing agreement with experiment, where the renormalization of $X^0$ by intervalley plasmons yields a stronger blueshift in MoSe$_2$ than in WSe$_2$ due to differences in their band ordering.

 \keywords{}